Experimentally ruling out joint reality based on operational completeness

 We then check whether the two state preparations $\mathcal{P}_{\varepsilon}$ and $\mathcal{P}_{\varepsilon'}$ are operationally equivalent, i.e., $p(k|j,\mathcal{P}_{\varepsilon})\approx p(k|j,\mathcal{P}_{\varepsilon'})$ for all $j, k$.
 To establish a device-independent test, we also have to avoid presupposing that our experiment data is well fit by a quantum description.
 Instead, the physical state preparations and measurements must be fit into the more abstract framework of generalized probabilistic theories (GPT)~\cite{Mikenc,Mikeprxq}.
 In our experiment, we first fit the raw data of actual state preparations $\mathcal{P}^\text{r}$ (blue triangles in Figs.~\ref{fig2}(a) and \ref{fig2}(b) for different dephasing cases) to a set of generalized states where three binary-outcome measurements are tomographically complete~\cite{supp}, leading to the estimations of the primary state preparations $\mathcal{P}^{\text{p}}$ (orange dots) as shown in Figs.~\ref{fig2}(a) and \ref{fig2}(b).

-However, due to the error of quantum operations and measurements, those outcome probabilities $p(k|j,\mathcal{P}^\text{p})$ under primary procedures $\mathcal{P}^{\text{p}}$ are still unable to meet the requirement of operational equivalence.
-Therefore, we further apply a secondary procedure on the entire family of probabilistic mixtures of $\mathcal{P}^{\text{p}}$ to ensure operational equivalence (see details in Supplemental Materials~\cite{supp}).
-Finally, the four secondary preparations $\mathcal{P}_{\varepsilon_{+}}^\text{s},~\mathcal{P}_{\varepsilon_{-}}^\text{s},~\mathcal{P}_{\varepsilon'_{+}}^\text{s},~\mathcal{P}_{\varepsilon'_{-}}^\text{s}$ are determined as probabilistic mixtures of the six primaries (two additional primaries along the $y$-axis for calibration) by minimizing their displacement from the primaries.
+However, due to the error of quantum operations and measurements, the outcome probabilities $p(k|j,\mathcal{P}^\text{p})$ under primary procedures $\mathcal{P}^{\text{p}}$ in general cannot meet the requirement of operational equivalence, i.e., $p(k|j,\mathcal{P}_{\varepsilon}^{\text{p})}\neq p(k|j,\mathcal{P}_{\varepsilon'}^{\text{p})}$ for all $j$ and $k$.
+Therefore, we further infer a $4\times4$ secondary probability matrix $\mathcal{S}$ whose elements $\mathcal{S}_{ln}=p(+1|j_n,\mathcal{P}_l^\text{s})$ with $\mathcal{P}^\text{s}=(\mathcal{P}_{\varepsilon_{+}}^\text{s},~\mathcal{P}_{\varepsilon_{-}}^\text{s},~\mathcal{P}_{\varepsilon'_{+}}^\text{s},~\mathcal{P}_{\varepsilon'_{-}}^\text{s})^{\top}$.
+Each secondary preparation $\mathcal{P}_l^\text{s}$ can be defined by a probabilistic mixture of the six primaries (two additional primaries along the $y$-axis for calibration).
+By minimizing their displacement from the primaries while ensuring the secondary preparations meet the operational equivalence assumption constraint, the secondary probabilities can be obtained (see details in Supplemental Materials~\cite{supp}).
 Notice that the correction induced by the secondary procedure would change the prepared states and consequently the dephasing factor.
 Specifically, if the primary state preparations (orange dots in Fig.~\ref{fig2}(a)) are ideal without dephasing, the secondary ones (green rectangles) would in general acquire a small but nevertheless finite dephasing factor, such that the system is only {\it nearly} ideal.
 Results with other values of the dephasing factor are shown in Supplemental Materials~\cite{supp}.
 Using the techniques described above, we report the probability of obtaining outcome ``+1" for each measurement-preparation pair and verify the requisite operational equivalence, as shown in Fig.~\ref{fig2}(c).